NAUMathStat/seminars/teachingSpring2015.md

 **Speakers:** Student panel, moderated by [Dana C. Ernst](http://danaernst.com)

-**Abstract:**  Wouldn't it be nice to know how students learn math: what they think works and what they think doesn't?How do students see their math classrooms and what their teachers do to facilitate learning?
+**Abstract:**  Wouldn't it be nice to know how students learn math: what they think works and what they think doesn't?
+How do students see their math classrooms and what their teachers do to facilitate learning?
 This is a wonderful opportunity for new teachers as well as veterans to have a chance to hear from students about how they learn math.
 These students aren't necessarily math majors - but they DO take our classes and DO care about their learning!

 ### A discussion about inquiry-based learning (part 2) ###